hawslc/gator/README.md

 So what have I learned?

-There's a reason Photoshop has no major competitors (GIMP maybe).
-That reason is that desgining an image editor is not an easy process.
+There's a reason Photoshop has no major competitors (except for GIMP, maybe).
+Desgining an image editor is not an easy process.
 <br>
 link: https://hawslc.github.io/gator/